 Although it might seem that 10,000 steps was set by exercise specialists or public health experts, it actually came from a marketing department.
-In 1965, a Japanese device maker created a pedometer called Manpo-kei, which translates to "10,000 steps meter," according to UC Davis Integrative Medicine.
+In 1965, a Japanese device maker created a pedometer called Manpo-kei, which translates to "10,000 steps meter," according to Harvard Health Publishing.

-In terms of whether that 10,000 benchmark should be the go-to goal, though, research doesn't support it.
+In terms of whether that 10,000 benchmark should be the goal, though, the research isn't there.
 In fact, a May 2019 study in JAMA Internal Medicine on older women found that as few as 4,400 steps daily was associated with longer life compared to those who were more sedentary.
 Plus, although more benefits were seen as step counts went up, they tended to level off at about 7,500 steps.